 Human TRAIL ELISA kit is a procedure intended for analysing intended in vitro quantitative levels TNF-related apoptosis-inducing ligand (TRAIL) in human plasma, serum, saliva, cell culture supernatant and cell lysates.
 This assay has a minimum sensitivity limit of < 1.0 pg/ml.

-The minimum detection sensitivity level of TRAIL using this human TRAIL ELISA kit was 1.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of TNF-related apoptosis-inducing ligand (TRAIL) using current human TRAIL ELISA kit was 1.0 pg/ml.
+The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - Onto better TRAILs for cancer treatment.
 Cell Death Differ.
 (2016) 23 (5): 733-47.
 Review. de Miguel D., et al.

 - Tumor-necrosis-factor-related apoptosis-inducing ligand (TRAIL).
 Adv Exp Med Biol.
 (2014) 818: 167-80.
 Review.
 Fulda S.

 - TRAIL-mediated signaling in prostate, bladder and renal cancer.
 Nat Rev Urol.
 (2011) 8 (8): 417-27.
 Review.
 Voelkel-Johnson C.